|Receive quarterly e-newsletters about the COPD Learn More Breathe Better® campaign and lung research.|

 Early in 2016, more than 200 attendees — including patients, caregivers, health care providers, industry, academic leaders and federal partners — participated in the first-ever COPD Town Hall Meeting and helped lay the groundwork of the COPD National Action Plan.
 Currently, no national plan exists.
 The COPD National Action Plan will help provide states across the country a unified and comprehensive plan to reduce the burden of COPD.

-Stemming from the COPD Town Hall Meeting, the draft COPD National Action Plan was drafted.
-To develop the strongest COPD National Action Plan, we look forward to your feedback and suggestions.
+Stemming from the COPD Town Hall Meeting, the draft COPD National Action Plan was drafted and made available for initial public review in September 2016.